adessoSE/devblog/_posts/2019-08-02-identify-bottlenecks-in-your-spring-tests-with-junit-insights.md

 date:   2019-08-02 10:25              # Pflichtfeld.
 Format "YYYY-MM-DD HH:MM".
 Muss für Veröffentlichung in der Vergangenheit liegen.
 (Für Preview egal)
 author: florianluediger               # Pflichtfeld.
 Es muss in der "authors.yml" einen Eintrag mit diesem Namen geben.
 categories: [Java]                    # Pflichtfeld.
 Maximal eine der angegebenen Kategorien verwenden.
-tags: [Spring, JUnit]                 # Bitte auf Großschreibung achten.
+tags: [Spring, JUnit, Testing]        # Bitte auf Großschreibung achten.
 ---

 When developing a large software project, a low execution time of Unit Tests is crucial to guarantee a fast and efficient progression of the project.
-This is especially true when utilizing continuous integration to automatically check code quality and correctness.
+This is especially true when utilizing continuous integration to automatically check your code quality and correctness.
-JUnit Insights helps you to identify the reasons behind long execution times of some of your software tests so you can optimize them easily.
+[JUnit Insights](https://github.com/adessoag/junit-insights) helps you to identify the reasons behind long execution times of some of your software tests so you can optimize them easily.

 # Why do my Spring tests take so long?

-Whenever you are writing Unit Tests that require features provided by the annotations `@SpringBootTest`, `@DataJPATest`, `@WebMVCTest` or similar, a Spring Application Context will be created to provide the environment these tests need to run.
+Whenever you are writing Unit Tests that require features provided by the annotations [`@SpringBootTest`](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/context/SpringBootTest.html), [`@DataJPATest`](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/autoconfigure/orm/jpa/DataJpaTest.html), [`@WebMVCTest`](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/autoconfigure/web/servlet/WebMvcTest.html) or similar, a [Spring Application Context](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/ApplicationContext.html) will be created to provide the environment these tests need to run.

-This Application Context bundles the complete Bean Configuration of the application which forms the foundation for the Dependency Injection mechanism.
+This Application Context bundles the complete Bean Configuration of the application, which forms the foundation for the Dependency Injection mechanism.
-The Bean Configuration contains the information about dependencies between all components of the application.
+The Bean Configuration contains all information about dependencies between all components of your application.
 Usually this configuration is defined when starting the application and it remains unchanged throughout the runtime.

-However, when writing autonomous Unit Tests for your application there are situations where you want to create multiple independent Application Contexts for different test cases.
+However, when writing autonomous Unit Tests for your application, there are situations where you want to create multiple independent Application Contexts for different test cases.
-On one hand this can lead to very simple and autonomous test cases that are robust against side effects caused by other test cases altering the Application Context.
+On one hand, this can lead to very simple and autonomous test cases that are robust against side effects caused by other test cases altering the Application Context.
-On the other hand this requires many different Application Contexts that take a long time to start up which slows down your test execution significantly.
+On the other hand, this requires many different Application Contexts that take a long time to start up which slows down your test execution significantly.

 # Situations that require a fresh Application Context